KasparEtter/ef1p/pages/email/email.md

 triggered by [dynamic content](#dynamic-content).
 Since webmail providers have access to your emails anyway, there is no privacy drawback when these companies fetch the remote content for you.
-Desktop clients, on the other hand, can fetch emails from any email service provider.
+Desktop clients, on the other hand, can fetch emails from any mailbox provider.
 If a desktop client were to use a [proxy server](https://en.wikipedia.org/wiki/Proxy_server) which is operated by the publisher of the client, the publisher would learn from which server you fetch the remote content